JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 if output resolves to `/Debug-iphoneos`; use local output locations rather than committing personal paths.
 Keep signing and local Xcode settings out of feature commits.

+## Shared protocol checkpoint

+The parser now accepts `Libre2BLEUtilities.ParserState` explicitly.
+A phone-only `Libre2BLEUtilities+UserDefaults` overload preserves the existing history keys and phone call site.
+It saves changed state after parsing; repeated frames leave the cache untouched.
+Each frame now uses one timestamp anchor rather than sampling `Date()` separately for every historical value.

+The original database-array helpers and logged FRAM helpers have moved into `Array+BgReading` and `LibreSensorType+Data`.
+Their bodies are unchanged.
+The UInt16 time-formatting helper moved beside its Int implementation so byte helpers can compile without UI constants.
+Unused log declarations were removed from crypto/protocol files.
+No duplicate crypto or glucose algorithm was introduced.

+Validation:

+- 10 committed `Libre2ProtocolTests` pass in a temporary macOS host package using actual production protocol, calibration, model and array source files.
+Only the relevant real phone UserDefaults accessors are extracted to avoid importing the whole app; Foundation persistence is not mocked.
+- All 176 captured upstream frames match develop in both calibrated and raw
+  modes: decrypted bytes, glucose values, sensor ages and retained history.
+  Timestamp comparisons allow elapsed execution time between the two parsers.
+- The complete 12-file shared protocol dependency closure typechecks for iOS 16.2 and watchOS 10.0 with their real SDKs and no stand-in types.
+- Database/FRAM helper extraction was checked against the original method bodies.

+Test/audit runners and logs live outside the checkout in `validation/integrated-protocol`.
+The committed tests are registered with the existing `xdripTests` target.
+No Watch source membership or connection behaviour changes are made at this checkpoint.
+A full device build and ordinary readings check remain necessary after these edits.